PROJECT & PROCESS

-Brexit Ware has emerged from the early days after Britain's referendum on EU membership in June 2016.
-During this time I started painting on my own hand built plates.
-But it wasn't enough, in the spirit of the debate since the 2016 referendum I needed the participation of 'the people' to complete the Brexit Ware project.
+Brexit Ware emerged from the early days after Britain's referendum on EU membership in June 2016.
+During this time I started painting on my own hand made plates.
+But it wasn't enough, in the spirit of the debate since the 2016 referendum 'the people' needed to own the Brexit Ware project just like we were told that we owned the Brexit vote.
 So I turned to 'mass' production.

 A visit to Stoke-on-Trent in late June 2016 and an event at the Ashmolean Museum (which included a talk by artist Neil Brownsword and a demonstration by Spode's master engraver Paul Holdway) introduced me to the potteries.
 Paul and his wife Kath have been a huge help ever since in making contacts in the industry and in the development of each piece in the project.
-I am now working with Edwards and Lockett in Stoke-on-Trent for production of each line.
+I am now working with Edwards and Lockett, a small family run business in Longton, Stoke-on-Trent for production of Brexit Ware.

 Brexit Ware is blue and white, bone china transferware, made in the United Kingdom, with one exception - the egg cups.
-The white are for these is made in China representing new trading alliances after Brexit.
-The transferware is produced using a 4-step process: I paint the design, this is then used to make silk-screens for transfer production.
-The transfers are used to decorate white ware - blank, glazed bone china.
+The whiteware for these is made in China representing new trading alliances after Brexit.
+The transferware is produced using a 4-step process: I paint the design, which is used to make silk-screens for transfer production.
+The transfers are used to decorate whiteware - blank, glazed bone china.
 The decorated pieces are then re-fired.

 Our firing temperatures are higher than usual for most transferware - high enough to melt the glaze.
-In this way the cobalt carbonate pigment enters into the glaze.
-This is known as in-glaze firing and means that Brexit Ware is smooth to the touch, shiny and looks authentically like antique blue and white china, such as the willow pattern wares produced in Stoke-on-Trent from the late 18th century onwards.
+In this way the cobalt pigment enters into the glaze.
+This is known as 'in-glaze' firing and means that Brexit Ware is smooth to the touch, shiny and looks authentically like antique blue and white china, such as the willow pattern and other Spode wares produced in Stoke-on-Trent from the late 18th century onwards.

-Brexit Ware evolves with the times.
-We will use different traditional English china design templates - such as the willow pattern and Minton's fortune-telling teacups - for inspiration to record the events of Brexit as they unfold.
+Brexit Ware has evolved with the times.
+I use different traditional English china design templates - such as the willow pattern and J&G Meakin's fortune-telling teacup - for inspiration to record the events of Brexit as they unfold.
 Individual and limited edition pieces are being made for the end of the project.
-For further information please email me
+For further information please email me firstname.lastname@example.org

 What does the Weeping Willow plate show?